 18 Frederick Street

 It requires practical training carried out under conditions prescribed by the Pharmacy Council.
-This practical work must be carried out after the candidate has passed the Fourth Year Examination for the degree of Bachelor of Pharmacy.
+This practical work must be carried out after the candidate has passed the Fourth Year Examination for the degree of Bachelor of Pharmacy or Bachelor of Pharmacy with Honours.
 Further details may be obtained from the Registrar of the Pharmacy Council of New Zealand, PO Box 25137, Wellington 6040.

 Bachelor of Pharmacy (BPharm)